 It’s no secret that the world stereotypes the tech industry as a refuge for the socially stunted and hygiene-challenged.
 You don’t have to live in your mother’s basement and be a World of Warcraft enthusiast to fit in with your future coworkers.
 It’s actually a huge issue with recruiting kids into coding.
 Both parents and kids have this negative view of coding and worry about their children’s social skills.
 The reality is that coding does require some head down focused time but ultimately building any larger scale project like an app requires teamwork and the ability to clearly communicate ideas.

 It’s also true that the tech industry does have a diversity problem.
 Google recently released a study saying that nearly 60% of their employees are male, which is why it’s even more important to encourage young girls and kids from diverse backgrounds to learn to code.
 It’s only through supporting them that we’ll be able to balance the industry.
-Check out Girls who Code for ideas on how to encourage young women to enter the field.

 Myth # 4: You’ll become a human machine